 Quarterly, we review our real property owned on a property by property basis to determine if facts and circumstances suggest the property may be impaired.
-These indicators may include if indicators of impairment are present and in estimating the expected operational performance, the tenant's ability to make future undiscounted cash flows or estimated fair value of an rent payments, a change in management's intent to hold and asset.
-This evaluation of indicators of impairment is operate the property and changes in the market that may dependent on a number of factors including when there is an permanently reduce the value of the property.
+These indicators may include expected operational performance, the tenant's ability to make rent payments, a change in management's intent to hold and operate the property and changes in the market that may permanently reduce the value of the property.
 If indicators of event or adverse change in the operating performance of the impairment exist, an undiscounted cash flow analysis will be property, or a change in management's intent to hold and prepared to determine if the value of the property will be operate the property.
 If an indicator of impairment of the recoverable.
-If the estimated undiscounted cash flows indicate property is identified, management estimates whether the that the carrying value of the property will not be recoverable, carrying value is recoverable using observable and the carrying value of the property is reduce to its estimated fair unobservable inputs such as historical and forecasted cash value and an impairment charge is recognized for the flows and estimated capitalization rates, all of which are difference between the carrying value and the fair value.
-This affected by our expectations of future market or economic analysis requires us to use judgment in determining whether conditions.
+If the estimated undiscounted cash flows indicate property is identified, management estimates whether the that the carrying value of the property will not be recoverable, the carrying value of the property is reduce to its estimated fair value and an impairment charge is recognized for the difference between the carrying value and the fair value.
+This analysis requires us to use judgment in determining whether conditions.
 These inputs can have a significant impact on the indicators of impairment exist and to estimate the expected future undiscounted cash flows or estimated fair values of the property.
 Properties that meet the held for sale criteria are recorded at the lesser of the fair value less costs to sell or carrying value.

-strategy.
-When required, we estimate the fair value of an indicators of impairment and, when present, record investment and assess whether any impairment is other than impairment charges based upon a comparison of the estimated temporary using observable and unobservable inputs such as fair value of the equity method investment to its carrying value historical and forecasted cash flows and estimated if the decline in the estimated fair value of such an investment
+We also evaluate investments in unconsolidated entities for indicators of impairment and, when present, record investment and assess whether any impairment is other than impairment charges based upon a comparison of the estimated temporary using observable and unobservable inputs such as fair value of the equity method investment to its carrying value historical and forecasted cash flows and estimated if the decline in the estimated fair value of such an investment

-At December 31, 2023, our net real property owned was \$37,063,357,000 investments approximately and unconsolidated entities totaled \$1,636,531,000.
+At December 31, 2023, our net real property owned was approximately \$37,063,357,000 and investments in unconsolidated entities totaled \$1,636,531,000.
 During the year ended December 31, 2023, we recorded impairment charges of \$15,401,000 related to two Seniors Housing Operating properties and one Triple-net property which were classified as held for sale for which the carrying values exceeded the fair values less costs to sell.
 Additionally, we recorded \$20,696,000 of impairment charges related to three Seniors Housing Operating properties and two Triple-net properties that were held for use in which the carrying values exceeded the estimated fair values.
 We recorded \$35,293,000 of impairment losses related to investments in unconsolidated entities.